Jar'Edo Wens hoax: Spread

-During its nearly decade-long existence, the "Jar'Edo Wens" hoax article was translated into other language editions of Wikipedia, including French, Polish, Russian, and Turkish, with two language editions additionally included the shorter-lived "yohrmum" page.
+During its nearly decade-long existence, the "Jar'Edo Wens" hoax article was translated into other language editions of Wikipedia, including French, Polish, Russian, and Turkish; two language editions additionally included the shorter-lived "yohrmum" page.
 An entry was also created on Wikidata.

 The hoax was unwittingly copied into a book on atheism in 2012, as part of a list of 500 "gods and religions in history that have fallen out of favour".

 Discovery

 The hoax lasted nine years, nine months, and three days on Wikipedia.
 New article creation was later restricted to registered users after the Seigenthaler incident in September 2005; although this made new fake articles more difficult to establish, existing hoax articles (especially low-trafficked ones) could more easily go unnoticed.

-In 2009, the article was tagged with the classification "multiple issues", including a lack of sources.
-However, it was only in November 2014 that the article was flagged as a possible hoax.
-It was finally proposed for deletion on March 1, 2015, and the deletion was confirmed two days later by the administrator Newyorkbrad.
-Wikipediocracy, a website for Wikipedia criticism, publicised the hoax on March 15, 2015, after which it was widely reported by more general news sites.
+On 8 August 2009, the article was tagged with the classification "multiple issues", including a lack of sources.
+However, it was only on 27 November 2014 that the article was flagged as a possible hoax.
+It was finally proposed for deletion on 1 March 2015, and the deletion was confirmed two days later by the administrator Newyorkbrad.
+Wikipediocracy, a website for Wikipedia criticism, publicized the hoax on 15 March 2015, after which it was widely reported by more general news sites.